Boston's spring flowers perfume the air as they burst into bloom in April.

 Then, check out our recommendations for the best Boston locations for self-guided spring flower garden tours, plus everything you need to know about Boston garden shows, garden tours, festivals, and celebrations.

 Spring flower events grace the Boston Event Calendars for April and May.
 Several don't-miss highlights:

 Hidden Gardens of Beacon Hill Tour - For one day only, residents of Beacon Hill invite visitors behind their high brick walls, where unique hidden gardens delight their owners.

 Lilac Sunday - What better way to spend Mother's Day than inhaling the exquisite perfume created by the Arnold Arboretum's extensive lilac collection, usually at its peak of bloom.

 Boston Flower and Garden Show - Filled with magnificent display gardens, the Boston Garden Show held in March reminds us that spring really is right around the corner.

-Each photo in the gallery shows a date and place - but keep in mind that bloom times differ a little each year, and sometimes a lot.
+You'll see dates for most of the flower photos on this page - but keep in mind that bloom times differ a little each year, and sometimes a lot.

 Early May - Early June

 - Roses - the classic sign of summer!